Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Redshift

 \subsection{Bronnikov--Ellis geometry with asymptotic mass:}

-Let us now see if a similar redshift effect arises for the QNMs of perturbations of Bronnikov--Ellis geometries.
+Let us now see if redshift effects arise for the QNMs of perturbations of Bronnikov--Ellis geometries.
 The ultrastatic Bronnikov--Ellis geometry is not of use since it has only one parameter $b_0$ (throat radius) which essentially appears as an overall scale factor in the QNMs.
 Thus, we either modify the shape function with extra parameters, in which case it is no longer Bronnikov--Ellis or, alternatively, we may bring in the redshift function which will have an extra parameter.
 We choose to work with this latter modification.

 The well-known, original line element for a Bronnikov--Ellis geometry with a redshift function is given as,